 A group of plant engineers from the Institution of Plant Engineers in Britain visited the U.S. again in 1976.
 They stayed as houseguests of several members of various AIPE Chapters around the country, including the Boston and Massachusetts Route 128 chapters.

 In June 1980 AIPE Headquarters moved to 3975 Erie Avenue, Cincinnati.

 Strategic Long-Range Planning (SLRP) was started in June 1981 to enhance the effectiveness and image of AIPE as a strong and valuable contemporary engineering association.
 New ideas and a multitude of programs were conceived to give more value for the dues dollar to the plant engineer.
 Increased emphasis was placed on recruitment of new members.

-The AIPE Constitution and By-laws were adopted in 1984.
+The AIPE constitution and by-laws were adopted in 1984.

-Technology is exploding all around us, and you are the advocate, the voice of a building that otherwise cannot speak for itself.
-Consider this!
-Most of the building automation systems, building systems and technology, and products you see in the world today did not exist just ten years ago.
-It is incumbent upon the facilities engineer to keep updating our ability to maintain the technological wonders we continue to build, and in that regard - the Association for Facilities Engineering will continue to be the advocate and voice for facilities world-wide.
+Within the current technology-oriented global economy, the survival of this nation is contingent upon facilities and engineers being at the leading edge of new innovation.
+Most of the building automation systems, building systems and technology, and products seen in the world today did not exist a mere ten years ago.
+It is incumbent upon the facilities engineer to keep updating their ability to maintain the technological wonders they continue to build.
+The Association for Facilities Engineering will continue to be the advocate and voice for facilities worldwide.

 GULAB G. HIRA, PE/CPE

-May 1988 (Revised December/2016)
+May 1988 (Revised December/2018)